prysmaticlabs/documentation/website/docs/contribute/contribution-guidelines.md

 ### Making your first contribution

-Each time you begin a set of changes, ensure that you are working on a new branch that you have created as opposed to the `master` of your local repository.
+Each time you begin a set of changes, ensure that you are working on a new branch that you have created as opposed to the `develop` of your local repository.
 By keeping your changes segregated in this branch, merging your changes into the main repository later will be much simpler for the team.

 To create a local branch for `git` to checkout, issue the command: